matrix-org/matrix-spec-proposals/proposals/2246-asynchronous-uploads.md

 If the data is not available before the specified time is up, the content repository returns a `M_NOT_YET_UPLOADED` error with a HTTP 504 status code.
-The error may include an additional `retry_after_ms` field to suggest when the client should try again.

 For the `/download` endpoint, the server could also stream data directly as it is being uploaded.
 However, streaming creates several implementation and spec